If you're having trouble sharing your screen, here are a few steps to follow that will fix the most common issues.

 ....But my Screen Share Only Breaks on Chrome

 The cause is a bug with how Chrome introduces pending updates.
-Upgrading will remove the pending update and resetting permissions will then restore permissions.
+When Users upgrade to macOS Ventura, it removes the pending update and resetting permissions will then restore permissions.

 - Chrome v 98.0.4758.132, 99.0.4844.74, 100.0.4896.45, 101.0.4929.5, 101.0.4933.0

 - Screen Sharing on Google Chrome

 Steps to Fix